ONSdigital/eq-survey-runner/README.md

 These .pot files will then be translated.
 The translation process is documented in Confluence [here](https://collaborate2.ons.gov.uk/confluence/display/SDC/Translation+Process)

-Once the .po files are downloaded from Crowdin they can be added to the source code and used by the application
+Once we have the translated .po files they can be added to the source code and used by the application

 ---